TiendaNube/api-docs/resources/transaction.md

 ### Refund URL

 This is the URL a Payment App should specify when creating a transaction that supports refunding.
-When Tiendanube sends a post request to the refund URL, the Payment App should expect to receive the following JSON payload:
+When Tiendanube sends a POST request to the refund URL, the Payment App should expect to receive the following JSON payload:

 | Field      | Type   | Description                                               |
 | ---------- | ------ | --------------------------------------------------------- |